srushti-714/Azure-Arc-for-Servers/05-Optional-Exercises.md

 # Additional Audit Policies

 Here is the few additional policies that you can perform.
-  * Add tag to all resources in a resource group using Azure policy
   * Audit Windows VMs that contain certificates expiring within the specified number of days
   * Audit on password policy on the machine
   * Audit Windows VMs that do not have the specified applications installed
   * Audit Windows VMs that have the specified applications installed
+  * Inherit a tag from the resource group if missing

 ### Audit Windows VMs that contain certificates expiring within the specified number of days